-You can make your own rover cover tunnels quite cheaply, and recycling and repurposing newspapers, toilet roll tubes, egg cartons and plastic juice bottles can all help to keep costs down.
+You can make your own row cover tunnels quite cheaply, and recycling and repurposing newspapers, toilet paper tubes, egg cartons and plastic juice bottles can all help to keep costs down.

 Raised beds may be all the rage, but they are expensive.
 Unless you have very specific growing conditions that require raised beds, grow in narrow, flat beds instead.
 It’s just as easy and by keeping the beds narrow you won’t need to step onto them and compact the soil.

 Finally, fertiliser can be costly, so why not make your own?
 Rich, homemade compost is the best slow-release fertiliser your garden could ever desire, and homemade comfrey or nettle liquid feeds need cost you nothing.